National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

 ### Assignments & Questions for `validation-1`

 1. Describe the relationship between `data_partner_id` and `condition_source_value`.
-    Why could explain this pattern?
+    What (operation behind the scenes) might explain this pattern?
 1. Describe the relationship between `data_partner_id`, `condition_start_date`, and `condition_end_date`.
-    Why could explain this pattern?
+    What could explain this pattern?
 1. Inspect `condition_end_date`.
     What is fishy about it?
     What are some mitigation approaches for this specific scenario?